PWS Coverage Map

 Domestic specialty-formulated commodity manufacturing capacity

-Scope: RUTF, fortified blended foods, specialty soy product availability; lead-times and surge capacity.
+Scope: RUTF, fortified blended foods, specialty soy product availability; lead-times and surge capacity; alignment with FY25 NOFO Appendix C Eligible Commodities list.

 Lead